durbank/durbank.github.io/cv/resume-geo.md

 ## SUMMARY

-Earth and climate scientist with 8+ years experience leveraging remote sensing, machine learning, and computational modeling to provide data-driven solutions to geospatial and environmental problems.
+Earth scientist with 10+ years experience leveraging remote sensing, machine learning, and statistical modeling to provide data-driven solutions to geospatial and environmental problems.

 ## SKILLS